XYOracleNetwork-v1/web-developer.xyo.network-react/docs/diviner.md

 ```sh
 What port would you like to use for your peer to peer protocol? · 11500
 ```
-*Note* Make sure that this port is different than the archivist port, or any other port that might be in use.
+*Note* Make sure that you use this port: `11500` specifically for your diviner.

 ```sh
 Do you want to add bootstrap nodes?
 (Y/n) · true